 Creating a Customer Profile:

-Customer in Context – Selling a product or service from business to business is much different than selling to a consumer or end user.
+Customer in Context.
+Selling a product or service from business to business is much different than selling to a consumer or end user.
 Within a corporation there will be people who use the product, people who would recommend the product, and people who are the actual buyers of the product.
 But the people you really have to look out for are the saboteurs.
 A great example of this is when one of my companies, Bisenti Technology (www.bisentitech.com), went for its first big project with one of the largest Hedge Funds in America.
 We knew who the economic buyer was (the CFO), we knew who the end user was (the marketing and sales departments), but we had to understand that the I.T. department was going to be our saboteur.
 They were worried that we were going to take their jobs instead of understanding we were there to help them.
 Knowing the chart of players before going in gave me a strategic move that helped us win the contract.

-With all of this information in place it is time to hit the streets and start testing your hypothesis.
-I ask myself the following questions as I engage in this real-life stage of the Customer Segment.
+With all of this information in place, it is time to hit the streets and start testing your hypothesis.
+I ask myself the following questions as I engage in this real-life stage of the Customer Segment:

-How do you test your customers’ interest? – I use what is called a Minimal Viable Product (MVP).
+How do you test your customers’ interest?
+I use what is called a Minimal Viable Product (MVP).
 This contains the core features your product or service delivers.
 I watch the customer’s eyes as they review my solution to their long-standing problem.
-If they light up, I know I am in; if not, I ask questions and iterate.
+If they light up, I know I am in.
+If not, I ask questions and iterate.

-Where do you test your interest? – When I started Credit Justice Services (www.creditjusticeservices.com), I went to over 100 mortgage broker offices with my MVP, showing them the solution I had to their problem.
-When I started Bella’s, a new chain of restaurants (www.bellas-restaurant.com), I placed a picnic table in the middle of a defunct restaurant and cooked for 15 people every day for six weeks, until I knew I had the recipes just right.
+Where do you test your interest?
+When I started Credit Justice Services (www.creditjusticeservices.com), I went to over 100 mortgage broker offices with my MVP, showing them the solution I had to their problem.
+When I started Bella’s, a new chain of restaurants (www.bellas-restaurant.com), I placed a picnic table in the middle of a defunct restaurant, and cooked for 15 people every day for six weeks until I knew I had the recipes just right.

-What kind of experiments can you run? – I try to keep it as simple as possible.
+What kind of experiments can you run?
+I try to keep it as simple as possible.
 When I came up with a new Italian red sauce at my restaurant, Bella’s, I tested 500 people who sat at my bar and did a blind taste-test with 10 other red sauces.
 This gave me enough data to figure out what I needed to do to be number one.

-For more information about starting a company or new product development please feel free to contact me at firstname.lastname@example.org
+For more information about starting a company or new product development, please feel free to contact me at firstname.lastname@example.org

-Blanks, S. (n.d.)
-Business Model Canvas, Retrieved November 13, 2015, from www.udacity.com
+Blanks, S. (n.d.).
+(2015, November 13).
+Business Model Canvas, Udacity.
+Retrieved from www.udacity.com